 5 Things to Know About Copper & Love

-For everyone who has ever sunk deep into a copper bathtub and felt like a god or goddess, there’s a reason why—and it’s not just because copper naturally conducts heat and radiates luxury.
-As the first metal to be widely used by humans, copper and our planet have a very long and magical history that just so happens to involve both love and chocolate.
+For everyone who has ever sunk deep into a copper bathtub and felt like a god or goddess, there’s a reason why.
+It’s not just because copper naturally conducts heat and radiates luxury.
+As the first metal widely used by humans, copper and our planet have a long and magical history.
+Both which happen to involve both love and chocolate.
 Just in time for Valentine’s Day, here are some of our favorite facts about copper’s ties to all things love.

 Copper Knows How to Commit

 It’s one of the oldest metals in use.
-It rose to prominence during the Middle Ages in Europe, Egypt, and Asia along with the practice of alchemy, which aimed to transform base metals into gold, a pursuit that proved to be a forerunner of chemistry.
+It rose to prominence during the Middle Ages in Europe, Egypt, and Asia along with the practice of alchemy.
+Alchemy aimed to transform base metals into gold, a pursuit that proved to be a forerunner of chemistry.
 Alchemists not only established our four classical elements—earth, water, air, and fire—they paired the seven known metals with the seven known heavenly bodies, ascribing meaning to each.
-Humans’ fascination with metals would ultimately lead us out of the Stone Age and into the ages of metals: the Bronze and Iron Ages.
+Humans’ fascination with metals would ultimately lead us out of the Stone Age and into the ages of metals.
+Those being the Bronze and Iron Ages.

 Copper Represents the Goddess of Love

 As long ago as 10,000 years, ancient civilizations believed there was a connection between heaven and earth, between metals and planets.
 Named among the seven metals of alchemy, representing Venus, both the planet and the Roman goddess whose functions encompassed love, beauty, sex, fertility, prosperity and desire.
-The word copper comes from the word Cyprus, the island where the Romans obtained their supply; in pagan tradition, Venus washed up on the shore of Cyprus on a clam shell.
-In Roman times, copper was known as “aes cyprium,” which was eventually simplified to “cuprum” and then anglicized into the English “copper.”
+The word copper comes from the word Cyprus, the island where the Romans obtained their supply.
+In pagan tradition, Venus washed up on the shore of Cyprus on a clam shell.
+In Roman times, copper was known as “aes cyprium.”
+Eventually they simplified it to “cuprum” and then anglicized into the English “copper.”

 Copper Deficiency?
 Eat Dark Chocolate